mietek/pol/README.md

 I’m sorry if it seems complicated.
 It is!
 It’s going to get more complicated—you aren’t getting something for nothing.
 But it’s worth it.
 However, notice that everything we’re doing now builds on everything we’ve done before.
 Notice that the concept of a special sort of entry depends on having a dictionary available; and the extension of definitions to include level numbers depends on having definitions.
 We are gradually building a tree and are in the higher branches.
 We might not depend on all the lower branches, but we have to have some.

 How do you execute a level-entry?
 Exactly the same as any other.
 However, the first thing the level-entry does is execute the LEVEL routine, to give it a name, with its level number as parameter.
 LEVEL tests this level number against the level-stack.
-3 cases arise:
+Three cases arise:

 -   It may place the level number and entry on the level-stack (higher level entry) and RETURN.
 -   It may replace the top of the level-stack with this entry, and execute the old top.
 -   If the level-stack is empty, and the level is 0, it will execute this entry.

-All 3 cases are required!
+All three cases are required!

 Before actually executing an entry from the stack, LEVEL must set the SOURCE address to reference another routine, FORCE.
 You recall that your main control loop obtains its next entry either by reading a word and searching, or by fetching from a definition.
 Well here is a third source, the level-stack.
 As for a definition, the old value of SOURCE and the virtual-IC must be saved—on the return-stack.

 When you finally force execution of a level-entry, you must remember that it has already been executed, and immediately jump to LEVEL.
-This re-execution must start at a different place, 1 or 2 instructions below the routine address, perhaps.
+This re-execution must start at a different place, one or two instructions below the routine address, perhaps.
 Or you might include the re-start address as a parameter, and keep it in the level-stack.

 When a level-entry is done, it will RETURN and your control loop will go to FORCE.
 The only way you can get to FORCE is by completing a level-entry.
 Its function is to check the level stack and see if any other entry can be forced off by the one on top.
-3 cases arise:
+Three cases arise:

 -   It may leave the level-stack alone (higher level on top), and restore SOURCE and virtual-IC from return-stack, and RETURN.
 -   It may execute the lower entry, replacing it with the top—thus dropping the level-stack.